 Bracemac-McLeod Gold Royalty

 Sandstorm has a 0.6% net smelter returns royalty ("NSR") on the production from Bracemac-McLeod.
-Sandstorm originally acquired a gold stream from Donner Metals Ltd., who previously held a 35% joint venture interest on Bracemac-McLeod.
-The gold stream was converted to a NSR when Donner defaulted on their joint venture obligations under their agreement with Glencore Xstrata.
+Sandstorm originally acquired a gold stream from Donner Metals Ltd., who previoulsy held a 35% joint venture interest on Bracemac-McLeod.
+The gold stream was converted to a NSR when Donner announced its inability to meet the cash calls under their operating agreement with Glencore Xstrata.